cullenjett/react-ssr-boilerplate/README.md

 ## Current Quirks

-- This app does **not** create a server bundle via webpack, which some of the crazy things you can do with webpack (importing images, for example) are not possible here without getting dirty.
+- This app does **not** create a server bundle via webpack, which means some of the crazy things you can do with webpack (importing images, for example) are not possible here without getting dirty.
 - CSS modules are not enabled for files inside `src/styles` -- use this directory for global styles instead.
-This is configured in the webpack config files, so start there if you like to change anything.
+This is configured in the webpack config files, so start there if you'd like to change anything.
 - Routing configuration can potentially be _slightly_ duplicated.
 All routes should be defined in their normal React Router v4 fashion.
 However, any routes that need to have data fetched before rendering (on the server) need some extra configuration inside `sever/fetchDataForRender` (in the `ROUTES_THAT_FETCH_DATA` array).
 - Environment variables should be added to both `.env` and `config/env.js` (in the `APP_ENV_VARS` array).
 This is a byproduct of my need for dynamic runtime environment variables.
 If you want to bake your environment variables into your bundle like a normal person you could modify the `forWebpackDefinePlugin` function inside `env.js` by removing the conditional and just returning line 27.